This is an account of the results obtained by companies

 Ar the end of this post, there is also an account of a session at a summit that mislead attendees to believe that Microsoft adopted a heavy-weight scaled “agile” framework to successfully achieve Agility at scale.
 This is a testimony of the aggressive marketing of Scaled frameworks that go beyond genuine and authentic sharing of lessons and learnings.
 For the real story of how Microsoft pursued Agility at scale, follow the link at the beginning of this post.
 For another PR stunt from the aggressive marketing of Scaled frameworks, see the USAF notes following the link at the end with comments from experts.

-Fitbit Inc. is an American company founded in 2007 with the headquarter in San Francisco.
+Fitbit Inc. is an American company founded in 2007 with its headquarter in San Francisco.
 It now has about 15 offices around the world.
-In 2019 Fitbit reported to have sold more than 100 million devices and have 28 million users.
+In 2019 Fitbit was reported to have sold more than 100 million devices and have 28 million users.

-The first three points seem to describe success in traditional predictive planning and processes terms such as delivering on-time and on-budget, etc. They are not representative of a paradigm shift or an Agile mindset.
+The first three points seem to describe success in traditional predictive planning and process terms such as delivering on-time and on budget, etc. They are not representative of a paradigm shift or an Agile mindset.

 The last two points are more troubling.
 Marked data and statistics available online seem to contradict both of them.
 The growth rate of the number of employees started to decline in 2016 and then got worse.
 This is hardly growth.
 In 2016 the stock price of FitBit did fall more than 75% and has yet to recover as today.
 This is hardly a success.